 As time goes on and the disease progresses, more duties and responsibilities may begin to crop up.
 Continually learning and educating yourself about Alzheimer's disease is helpful in order to anticipate any issues that may arise and how to address them.
 This "continuing education" of sort is important in guiding awareness of the skills that may need to be learned.

-If someone falls into the role of being a caretaker for a person with Alzheimer's disease, there are a few things one can do to help make things easier.
+If someone falls into the role of being a caregiver for a person with Alzheimer's disease there are a few things one can do to help make things easier.

-Even if a caregiver doesn't have professional training, there are lots of resources and workshops a layperson can take to acquire knowledge and skills to assist them with caring for someone with Alzheimer's disease.
+Even if a caregiver doesn't have professional training, there are many resources and workshops available to acquire the knowledge and skills needed to properly and diligently care for someone with Alzheimer's disease.

-Don't forget about support groups for caregivers as well – caregiving is a demanding job, so it's helpful for caregivers to stay physically and emotionally healthy.
+Don't forget about support groups for caregivers as well.
+Caregiving is a demanding job, so it is necessary for caregivers to maintain their well-being.
 Support groups are a great way to reduce stress and learn from fellow caregivers.

 If a trained professional is necessary either part-time or full-time, know when to ask for help.
-It is not a failure on anyone's part if a professional caregiver or other healthcare provider needs to come in and either provide supplemental training or care, or needs to take over from a lay caregiver.
-Sometimes this also looks like meal delivery services or respite care.2 What’s most important is that the person with Alzheimer’s gets the care they need, and if a caregiver realizes they need support from a professional, that’s okay.
-Talk to the person’s doctor about when professional help might be necessary, and what signs to watch for.
+It is not a failure on anyone's part if, and oftentimes when, a professional caregiver becomes necessary to support a loved one's care.
+Sometimes this also looks like meal delivery services or respite care.2